pymanga/pyMANGA/web/content/en/contribution/Style.md

 When writing your comments, write for your audience: the next contributor who will need to understand your code.
 Be generous — the next one may be you!
 ### Comment Style
-For comments inside the implementation use either the // or /* */ syntax, as long as you are consistent.
-For header file comments use Doxygen /// or /** */ comments.
+For comments inside the implementation use the # syntax, as long as you are consistent.
+For header file comments use Doxygen ### comments.
 Doxygen allows to automatically generating browsable source code documentation.
 Additional information like a brief description or function parameter description can be added inside Doxygen comments with backslashed or @-prefixed keywords like /// \brief or /// @see.
 #### File Comments
 Start each file with the copyright and license notice, followed by a description of the contents of the file.
 #### Class Comments